MUHAMMADSHEHZAD01/Blockchain-Ledger-System-in-Python/README.md

 Implementing a Blockchain Ledger System in Python
 This project is my simple blockchain-based ledger system with a web interface.
 The ledger allows users to conduct financial transactions and verify the integrity of the entire blockchain, or the transaction data in the ledger.

-The blockchain infrastructure is created using Python dataclasses and the web UI is created using Streamlit for Deployment.
+The blockchain infrastructure is created using Python dataclasses and the web UI is created using Streamlit.

 ---